cuthbertLab/music21/music21/doc/html/_sources/moduleConverter.txt

 PickleFilter
 ------------

-.. class:: PickleFilter
+.. class:: PickleFilter(fp, forceSource=False)

     Before opening a file path, this class can check if there is an up to date version pickled and stored in the scratch directory.
 If the user has not specified a scratch directory, a pickle path will not be created.

-    **PickleFilter** **methods**

-    .. method:: __init__(fp, forceSource=False)

     Provide a file path to check if there is pickled version.
 If forceSource is True, pickled files, if available, will not be returned.

+    **PickleFilter** **methods**

     .. method:: status()